tshepang/blog/content/2007-movie-review.md

 ## action

+The best
-The best action of any movie this year emanates from the gripping [The Bourne Ultimatum], given its excellent execution and the relentless dedication of the Bourne character, and his lead adversary.
-The best action sequence is however to be found in the final battle in *The Kingdom*.
+action sequence is to be found in the final battle in *The Kingdom*.
 The best chase sequence is to be found in the very first scene of *District B13*, where the very athletic hero saves his neck from some very unloving fellows.